wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 the trunk to the post-GC location of the canonical object should be inserted into the renaming table for pointer rewrites.
 After GC, all pointers referring to the compressed canonical object should have already been updated to use the new location.
 No access redirection will ever happen until the next relocation.

+Large objects, however, cannot be moved around easily in the data array.
+In addition, Hotpads decompose large objects (greater than 64 bytes) into 64 byte sub-objects to avoid over-fetching.
+Zippads follows this sub-object approach by adding a software-transparent, implicit proxy object to handle large compressed objects.
+The proxy object consists of a pointer array (which is treated as pointers by Hotpads by setting the pointer bit in the metadata), with each pointer referencing a sub-object of 64 bytes, incurring a 12.5% storage overhead.